Terenceyuyue/varFEM/README.md

 ## Variational formulation based programming

- We have already provided P1, P2 and P3 Lagrange elements for 1-D, 2-D and 3-D problems as well as the vectorized problems, e.g. the linear elasticity problem.

   - A variational formulation based programming is shown for 1-D, 2-D and 3-D problems in Folder variational.
 The arrangement is entirely  process-oriented and thus is easy to understand.

-  - As in FreeFem++, fundamental functions --- int3d.m, int2d.m and int1d.m are designed to match the variational formulation of the underlying  PDEs.
-These functions can resolve both scalar and vector equations.
+  - As in FreeFem, fundamental functions --- int1d.m, int2d.m and int3d.m are designed to match the variational formulation of the underlying PDEs.
+These functions can resolve both scalar and vector equations (see also assem1d.m, assem2d.m and assem3d.m).

   - At present, only Lagrange elements of order up to three are provided, including 1-D problems, Poisson equation, linear elasticity problem, mixed FEM of biharmonic equation and Stokes problem.

   - We remark that the current design can be adapted to find FEM solutions of most of the PDE problems.

-  - In the near future, this part will be integrated into iFEM.
+  - The Folder variational will be integrated into iFEM in the near future.

 ## Adaptive finite element method and Newest-node bisection